Close

 • Sharing personal information through apps, chats, or social media.

-From choosing screen time settings on apps to turning on Do Not Disturb modes at certain times of the day, there are many ways to make an iPhone kid-friendly.
-You can set these controls directly in the phone’s settings, but also in your Apple iCloud account.
+From choosing screen time settings on apps to turning on Do Not Disturb modes at certain hours of the day, there are many ways to make an iPhone kid-friendly.
+You can configure these parental control settings directly in the phone’s system settings, but also in your Apple iCloud account.
+Plus, we’ll recommend some third-party apps for parents for even more protection later on in this article.

 How to Put Parental Controls on iPhone: Step-by-Step Instructions